solana-labs/solana/book/src/blocktree.md

 described here is how a validator copes with those forks until blocks are finalized.

-The blocktree allows a validator to record every blob it observes on the network, in any order, as long as the blob is signed by the expected leader for a given slot.
+The blocktree allows a validator to record every shred it observes on the network, in any order, as long as the shred is signed by the expected leader for a given slot.

-Blobs are moved to a fork-able key space the tuple of `leader slot` + `blob index` (within the slot).
+Shreds are moved to a fork-able key space the tuple of `leader slot` + `shred index` (within the slot).
 This permits the skip-list structure of the Solana protocol to be stored in its entirety, without a-priori choosing which fork to follow, which Entries to persist or when to persist them.

-Repair requests for recent blobs are served out of RAM or recent files and out of deeper storage for less recent blobs, as implemented by the store backing Blocktree.
+Repair requests for recent shreds are served out of RAM or recent files and out of deeper storage for less recent shreds, as implemented by the store backing Blocktree.

 ### Functionalities of Blocktree

 1. Persistence: the Blocktree lives in the front of the nodes verification pipeline, right behind network receive and signature verification.
-If the blob received is consistent with the leader schedule (i.e. was signed by the leader for the indicated slot), it is immediately stored.
+If the shred received is consistent with the leader schedule (i.e. was signed by the leader for the indicated slot), it is immediately stored.
-2. Repair: repair is the same as window repair above, but able to serve any blob that's been received.
-Blocktree stores blobs with signatures, preserving the chain of origination.
+2. Repair: repair is the same as window repair above, but able to serve any shred that's been received.
+Blocktree stores shreds with signatures, preserving the chain of origination.
-3. Forks: Blocktree supports random access of blobs, so can support a validator's need to rollback and replay from a Bank checkpoint.
+3. Forks: Blocktree supports random access of shreds, so can support a validator's need to rollback and replay from a Bank checkpoint.
 4. Restart: with proper pruning/culling, the Blocktree can be replayed by ordered enumeration of entries from slot 0.
 The logic of the replay stage